Smallpdf vs PDF24 at a glance

 Choose PDF24 when you want a broad free tool catalog and do not mind the split between online server tools and a separate desktop local path.

-Where PDF Processor fits as the third option
+Where Private PDF Editor fits as the third option

-Choose PDF Processor when your main question is whether the supported browser workflow itself can stay local and simple without extra platform overhead.
+Choose Private PDF Editor when your main question is whether the supported browser workflow itself can stay local and simple without extra platform overhead.

 This matters because a user comparing two incumbents is often really deciding which product model they want, not just which feature table looks longer.